 This is the generic “don’t be an idiot” rule.
-Other prohibited actions include raiding or brigading other servers, using hate speech or slurs, jokes about tragedies or other sensitive topics, and spreading misinformation.
+Prohibited actions include raiding or brigading other servers, using hate speech or slurs, joking about tragedies or other sensitive topics, and spreading misinformation.

 - Being rude or annoying - This is the generic “don’t be an asshole“ rule — just be polite to others and you'll be fine.
-This includes mocking or making fun of people, toxic/degrading "jokes", snarky comments that make fun of anybody in any way, or being unable to take feedback.
+This includes mocking or making fun of people, toxic or degrading "jokes", snarky comments that make fun of anybody in any way, or being unable to take feedback.

 - This is one of the rules that highly depends on frequency.

 - For the most part verbal warns are used, unless it's becoming a real problem with a particular user, in which case escalate punishments proportionally to frequency.

 - Brigading other servers - This involves joining a server simply to cause havoc and destruction, oftentimes with multiple users or accounts involved.
 Not only is it annoying and destructive, but it makes us look bad in the process.

 - Generally report, however it can depend on damage caused.

 - Using hate speech or slurs - This includes, but is not limited to: general derogatory names, racial slurs, fatphobia, slurs against disabilities or religion, homophobia, transphobia, and other slurs related to one’s identity.
 This additionally includes using religion as a vehicle to justify harassment or hate speech.

 - If done as hyperbole/not seriously, verbally warn the user that these terms are not allowed and delete the messages in question.
 Ban for repeated offenses.

 - If done to cause harm, ban and report the user.